datawire/go-mkopensource/README.md

 ### Output type

-Parameter --output-type controls what is printed in the output.
+Parameter --output-type controls for output format.

-#### `--output-type=full`
+When parameter is not provided in the command line or value is incorrect, `--output-type` is set to `markdown` This parameter only applies wht `--ouput-format` is `txt`

-Program outputs each dependency, version and it's license
+#### `--output-type=markdown`

-#### `--output-type=license`
+Program outputs dependency information in markdown format

-Program outputs just the list of licenses references by the Go standard library and the software dependencies.
+#### `--output-type=json`

-When not provided in the command line, `--output-type` is set to `full`
+Program outputs dependency information in markdown format

 ## Using as a library